vjbollavarapu/tidygen/docs/ARCHITECTURE.md

-# iNEAT ERP Architecture
+# TidyGen ERP Architecture

 ## 🏗️ Overview

-iNEAT is a modern **Web3-enabled Enterprise Resource Planning (ERP)** platform built with a **monorepo architecture** that combines traditional ERP functionality with cutting-edge blockchain technology.
+TidyGen is a modern **Web3-enabled Enterprise Resource Planning (ERP)** platform built with a **monorepo architecture** that combines traditional ERP functionality with cutting-edge blockchain technology.
 The system is designed for scalability, maintainability, and enterprise-grade security.

 > 🎯 **Architecture Goals**: Scalable, maintainable, secure, and Web3-native ERP platform